 The health of our boys is also overseen by three school doctors, five nurses, a team of psychologists and an adolescent psychiatrist.

-A new boy to the school will come to know the people in his House community very well indeed – especially his House Master, who is principally responsible for him, and his Dame, who looks after his domestic well-being.
+A new boy to the school will come to know the people in his House community very well indeed – especially his House Master and Dame, who in partnership are principally responsible for his overall welfare and well-being.
 In addition to the House Master and Dame, each House has a Deputy House Master, two Assistant Masters and a Dame’s Assistant attached, as well as domestic staff.
 Some Houses also have a resident House Tutor.
 These adults offer support and encouragement in every aspect of a boy’s life but without unnecessary intrusion.
 It is a delicate and important balance: boys are encouraged to share problems with those that can help, but are steered towards mature resolution of them through their own thought and effort.

 Nurturing individuality and yet understanding and appreciating the differences of others is a central tenet of Eton’s philosophy.

 Each boy also has a personal Tutor.
 With the guidance of his Tutor (assigned to him at the start of his time at Eton) a boy develops the learning habits which will be the foundation of his Eton career.
 In tutorials, boys are encouraged to discuss social and health issues.
 In all of their academic and pastoral relationships, boys learn to talk comfortably and openly with adults.